Why Does Labeling Speed Matter for My Business?

 Another way to label products semi-automatically is to use a electro-mechanical device which will label an inserted product.
 For the beverage industry, a simple solution is to use a Bottle-Matic label applicator.
 This is a machine that you pre-load your labels into and, once set up, will label your round craft beer or wine bottles one at a time.
 Just lay your bottle on the rollers, hit the button, and a label is dispensed perfectly onto the bottle.
 Many start-up breweries use these for the first few years of production.

 But as they grow, they can step up to a more automated labeling systems that will blend right into their bottling line.
-A label applicator like Weber's Model 121 bottle-wrap system can label bottles as they proceed down a conveyor at up to 30 bottles per minute.
+A label applicator like Pack Leader USA ELF-50 bottle-wrap system can label bottles as they proceed down a conveyor at up to about 30 bottles per minute.

+For higher speed applications, Weber's Alpha HSM label application system is the best.
 These label applicators use a servo-controlled system that keeps the labeling in sync with the production speeds.
 It even allows starts and stops without label jams or skips.
-Product sensors on the conveyor line trigger the label application as they pass by, allowing an extremely accurate label placement of ±0.03 inches.
+Product sensors on the conveyor line trigger the label application as they pass by, allowing an extremely accurate label placement of ±0.01 inches.

 Label printer-applicators are more sophisticated than regular label applicators in that they can store various repeated labeling jobs, can be accessed remotely via wireless Internet, and can be configured in a wide variety of applications.